 Figure 10-166a (Example of EDP epoch(#535) timeline) shows an example EDP epoch sequence of consecutive EDP epochs with their associated EDP epoch start times tn and transition period tpn.

-An overview of the group EDP epoch is shown in Figure 10-166b (Overview of group EDP epoch).
+An overview of the (#75)EDP epoch is shown in Figure 10-166b (Overview of (#75)EDP epoch).

+(#238,#804,#542)

-Overview of group EDP epoch
+Overview of (#75)EDP epoch

-The next epoch boundary is derived (as described in 10.71.2.4 (EDP Epoch Start Time Computation)) from the value of the first epoch TSF start time defined in the EDP Epoch Settings field of the EDP(#117) element of the (Re)Association Response frame or the EDP Response(#118) frame.
-The Epoch Interval(#871) field of the same fields and frames defines the interval of the following Group EDP epochs sequence.
+The next epoch boundary is derived from the value of the first epoch TSF start time (see 10.71.2.4 (EDP Epoch Start Time Computation)).(#76). (#242, #805, #872)

-A CPE non-AP MLD belonging to an EDP group and the CPE AP MLD may calculate the new OTA values to be used for the non-AP MLD in the next group EDP epoch.
+Note : The ΔIT(n) is a positive offset delaying the effective start of an EDP epoch boundary by a pseudo random value, so start times of EDP epochs (boundaries n) of a sequence are not occurring at a regular epoch interval.
+The time between two consecutives planed start time is constant and equal to Epoch Interval, while the duration of two consecutive epochs (time between Boundaries) may be different.(#246)

-At the start of the new group EDP epoch, the new anonymization parameters are used to anonymize the selected OTA fields of all new individual frames transmitted during the epoch.
+(#1052,#873)At the start of the new group EDP epoch, CPE AP MLD and CPE non-AP MLDs shall begin using the new FA parameters to anonymize selected OTA fields when transmitting new individual frames.
+CPE AP MLD and CPE non-AP MLDs shall continue using these anonymization parameters for the duration of the epoch.(“806).

-To account for clock drifts, the CPE non-AP MLD and CPE AP MLD shall begin to accept individually addressed frames that use the new anonymization parameters for dot11EDPEpochStartTimeMargin before the start of the new epoch.
+To account for clock drifts, the CPE non-AP MLD and CPE AP MLD shall begin to accept individually addressed frames that use the new FA (#77)parameters during a margin period (#542)for a duration equal to (#77) dot11EDPEpochStartTimeMargin before the start of the new epoch.

-The CPE non-AP MLD and CPE AP MLD shall accept individually addressed frames with the old anonymization parameters for dot11EDPEpochTransitionTime after the start of the new epoch.
+The CPE non-AP MLD and CPE AP MLD shall accept individually addressed frames with the old FA (#77)parameters for a duration equal to (#77) dot11EDPEpochTransitionTime after the start of the new epoch.
 The rules of 10.71.2.1 (General) apply for frame retransmissions and acknowledgments.

 TGbi editor: Modify clause 10.71.2.4 as follow